Cohomological Twisting of 2-Linearization and Extended TQFT: ETQFT by 2-Linearization

 \subsection{Groupoidification and 2-Linearization}

-\textit{Groupoidification} is a (non-systematic) process which reverses the (systematic) ``degroupoidification'' functor, which gives representations of $\Span(\Gpd)$ in $\V$, or $\Hilb$.
+\textit{Groupoidification} is a term for the (non-systematic) process of finding an inverse to the (systematic) ``degroupoidification'' functor, which gives representations of $\Span(\Gpd)$ in $\V$, or $\Hilb$.
 The goal is to find structures in $Span(Gpd)$ whose representations reproduce some chosen structure in $\V$ or $\Hilb$.
 The reader may find more details on this program in a review by Baez, Hoffnung and Walker \cite{bhw-gpd}, and in Hoffnung's work on geometric representation theory \cite{hoffnung-hecke}.
 The author has described an example of an application to physics, and in particular the combinatorics of Feynman diagrams in \cite{catalgQM}.

-\textit{2-Linearization} provides an invariant $\Lambda$ for $\Span(\Gpd)$ which is analogous to the functor in degroupoidification.
+\textit{2-Linearization}: the 2-functor $\Lambda$ gives a representation of $\Span(\Gpd)$ in 2-vector spaces.
 This is discussed in the general setting in \cite{gpd2vect}.
-This has been discussed as a setting for low-dimensional topology by Yetter \cite{yet}

-Both invariants rely on different forms of a ubiquitous \textbf{pull-push} process whose best-known example is found in ordinary matrix multiplication.
-This is the form which appears in groupoidification.
+Both invariants rely on different forms of a ubiquitous \textbf{pull-push} process, the best-known example of which is ordinary matrix multiplication.
+Indeed the relation to matrix multiplication is exactly the basis for the degroupoidification functor.
 In the context of the 2-linearization functor $\FV$, the ``pull'' and ``push'' refer to the direct and inverse limits of $\V$-presheaves along a functor.
 This fundamental construction appears in many categories, notably toposes \cite{macmoer}.
 For abelian sheaves this is described in some generality by Kashiwara and Schapira \cite{kasch}.
-Here we mention only a few examples closely related to the present case, namely in the setting of representations of rings \cite{benson}.
+The situation most closely relevant to the present case occurs in the setting of representations of rings \cite{benson}.

 For our immediate purposes, we can omit many of these considerations, but note that the ambidextrous (i.e. both left and right) adjunction between direct and inverse image functors valued in $\V$ gives us the extra structure used to construct $\FV$.
 This ambidextrous adjunction appears, indirectly, because a finite-dimensional vector space is canonically isomorphic to its double-dual.
 (For this reason, in infinite-dimensional situations, one properly ought to use $\Hilb$-valued functors, which may be seen as equivariant Hilbert bundles.
 For the finite case, $\V$ is sufficient.)